Skip to content

 Once configured, any new file matching the criteria will be automatically processed when added to the watchfolder.

-FFmate can notify external systems about job progress, completion, or failures via webhooks.
+FFmate can notify external systems about task progress, completion, or failure using webhooks.

 To configure a webhook, make a POST request to the API: